Curate

 Fitness apps are designed to shame people into showing up.
 It's not working.

 Streak counters, declining progress charts, and "you haven't worked out in 4 days" notifications all deliver the same message: variability is failure.
-22.9% of people who download a health app stop using it — and shame-driven dropout is a documented reason why.
+22.9% of people who download a health app stop using it — and shame-driven dropout is a reason why.
 The apps aren't failing because fitness is hard.
 They're failing because they were designed for an idealized user who doesn't exist — someone with consistent time, consistent energy, and no life getting in the way.

 Curate was designed for everyone else.